Feyerabend/vm/basal0/TINY.md

 These machines were so small there really was no market for "applications".
-You could make programs yourself, but then you need access to some programming language, if you didn't have a lot of time to write assembly code by hand which often was the case.
+You could make programs yourself, but then you need access to some programming language, if you didn't have a lot of time to write assembly/machine code by hand which often was the case.
 As hobbyists, a need for sharing, buying and selling (inexpensive) software arised, so computer clubs[^homebrew] were one of the forums, where it could happend.
 In a generous atmosphere giving and